queicherius/software-defined-infrastructure/docs/5-mail.md

 # Mail

-## Install and send to local Users
+## Install and send to local users

 ### Installing and testing postfix